Raathigesh/majestic/README.md

 - 📸 Update snapshots
 - ❌ Examine test failures as they happen
 - 🔍 Search tests
+- 💎 Works with flow and typescript projects
+- 📦 Works with Create react app

 > Majestic supports Jest 20 and above